Igbos are not cursed, Okorocha fires back at Pastor Bakare

 Okorocha also asked the APC, especially in the South to ensure that the presidential ticket is ceded to the South East.

-“While our party has technically zoned the presidency to the South, I think there is a need for micro-zoning within the South and it will be proper for our brothers dorm the Southwest and South-South will see reason just as we did during the days of Olu Falae and Obasanjo to do the same this time.
+“While our party has technically zoned the presidency to the South, I think there is need for micro-zoning within the South and it will be proper for our brothers dorm the Southwest and South South will see reason just as we did during the days of Olu Falae and Obasanjo to do the same this time.
 It is not because I am running for election but for the sake of equity and fairness.
-Maybe in the next dispensation, we can throw it open for everybody but for now if the Southeast is not carried along.
+Maybe in the next dispensation, we can throw it open for everybody but for now if the South-east is not carried along.

 “Our greatest challenge as a nation is how to make the best use of our assets, the youth, but unfortunately, we have not been able to do that.
-The recent attack on a train going to Kaduna and several other attacks since then are because the youths have channelled their energies wrongly and tomorrow if some of them are arrested, I assure you they will be between 15 and 35 years old.
-You can never see a 70-year-old man going into a robbery.
+The recent attack on a train going to Kaduna and several other attacks since then is because the youths have channeled their energies wrongly and tomorrow if some of them area arrested, I assure you they will be between 15 and 35 years old.
+You can never see a 70-year-old man going to robbery.
 This is why for us in the New Nigeria Project, the youths are our focal point because the country cannot move forward without them.

 Earlier, the youth leader had asked Okorocha to intervene in the security situation in the South-east.